Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/table-structure.md

 * `reports_to` points back to another `user_master.user_id`; deleting the manager sets this value to null.
 * `role_id` points to `role_master.role_id` and defaults to the seeded user role `1`.
 * `email` is unique when present, preventing duplicate email addresses.
+* Runtime current-user resolution matches email case-insensitively after trimming, even though the database constraint is on the stored email value.
+* Users created from manager-chain sync may be partial: `department`, `wd_id`, and `reports_to` can be null until that person signs in and `resolve-current` patches their full AD profile.

 ---